Go Back

 • Stir in soy sauce, oyster sauce, white pepper, sugar, green onions (optional), noodles, and (shrimp ).
 Cook for an additional 2-3 minutes until well combined.
 Let the mixture cool.

-• Place a tablespoon of the filling on each spring roll wrapper.
+• Place a 2 tablespoons of the filling on each spring roll wrapper.
 Fold in the edges and roll tightly.
 Seal the edge with the egg wash.

-• Heat oil in a deep pan and fry the spring rolls until golden brown, about 2-3 minutes per side.
-Drain on paper towels, or cooling rack.
+• Heat oil in a deep pan and fry the spring rolls until golden brown, about 3-4 minutes.
+Drain on cooling rack.

 • Serve hot with sweet chili sauce.